SyntaxError-JARS/assignments/project-2.md

 Presentations will occur on the morning of Friday, June 17th, 2022.
 All team members must have a speaking role in the presentation of the application, and a **PowerPoint slideshow** must accompany your frontend demo.
 Aim for 15min.

-Note this project will be presented to the anchor client (in a slightly shorter context) on Thursday, June 23rd, 2022 (Tentative)
+Note this project will be presented to the anchor client (in a slightly shorter context) on Wednesday, June 22nd, 2022 @ 2:30 PM EST